-The bill amends the West Virginia Commercial Feed Law by clarifying the definitions and regulations surrounding the distribution of commercial feed.
-Notably, it specifies that individuals who sell, exchange, or barter products produced exclusively on their own farms are not classified as distributors and are exempt from obtaining a commercial feed distributor permit.
-This change aims to reduce regulatory burdens on small-scale farmers who primarily sell their own products.
+The bill amends the West Virginia Commercial Feed Law by clarifying the definitions and regulations surrounding the distribution and sale of commercial feed.
+Notably, it specifies that individuals who offer for sale, sell, exchange, or barter products produced exclusively on their own farms are not classified as distributors and are exempt from obtaining a commercial feed distributor permit.
+This change aims to reduce regulatory burdens on small-scale farmers who sell their own products directly.

 Statutes affected: